lkdjiin/cellula/README.markdown

 1. Report any bug
 2. Give me ideas
 3. Correct my poor english syntax
-4. Blog about FIXME
+4. Blog about Cellula
-5. Tell FIXME to your friends and colleagues
+5. Tell Cellula to your friends and colleagues

 License
 --------------------------
+Apache v2 License (See LICENSE file).

 Questions and/or Comments